-We are expanding our business by focusing on markets where we anticipat growth, such as automotive and industrial semiconductors, large capacity data centers, semiconductor manufacturing equipment, and materials and By providing high-added-value products, we are helping to advance the ro data in society, and contributing to the realization of a carbon-neutral a secure society.
+We are expanding our business by focusing on markets where we anticipate steady growth, such as automotive and industrial semiconductors, large capacity HDDs for data centers, semiconductor manufacturing equipment, and materials and devices.
+By providing high-added-value products, we are helping to advance the role of big data in society, and contributing to the realization of a carbon-neutral and safe, secure society.

-▶ Electronic Devices Business Domain: ● Toshiba Electronic Devices & Storage Corporation
+► Electronic Devices Business Domain: • Toshiba Electronic Devices & Storage Corporation